bencardoen/DataCurator.jl/docs/src/installation.md

 pkg 1.x> test DataCurator
 ```

+Note: When we show julia>, it's the prompt you'll see, not part of the command.

 Note: when this repo is private this will prompt for username and github token (not psswd)

 #### As a local repository